 This restriction applies to all documents, even if the external user has view-only rights to a single one.

-Note that this change only applies to the Email Link feature when using the native ND web form, not when using the Desktop Email Integration (described below), where the user will pick their own recipients.
+Note that this only applies to the Email Link feature when using the native ND web form, not when using the Desktop Email Integration (described below), where the user will pick their own recipients.

 The recipient will receive an email that looks like this: